Calendar

 Super Typhoon Megi

-Although this typhoon is nowhere near us, it’s still of great interest to me, being the extreme weather guy that I am. :smile: At the moment, it’s heading toward the northern Philippines, packing winds of 165 miles per hour and gusting to 200, according to Weather Underground .The name is contributed by Korea and it means catfish in the Korean language.
+Although this typhoon is nowhere near us, it’s still of great interest to me, being the extreme weather guy that I am. 🙂 At the moment, it’s heading toward the northern Philippines, packing winds of 165 miles per hour and gusting to 200, according to Weather Underground .The name is contributed by Korea and it means catfish in the Korean language.
 But, wow, what a powerful storm!
 Most typhoons lose steam after they travel over land, and Megi is no different.
 It’s predicted to fall from a Category 5 typhoon to a Cat.
 2, but it’s then supposed to increase to a Cat.
 3 after it passes through the country.
 Yeah, this is a real killer of a storm; I hope everyone in the Philippines stays safe and is well prepared for the huge hit they’re probably going to take.

 P.S.
 I just saw on CNN that the U.S. military in the area is reporting that SUSTAINED winds are at 180 mph.
 If true, this has to be one of the most powerful typhoons in recorded history.